reazon-research/reazon-research.github.io/source/blog/2024-08-01-ReazonSpeech.rst

 Reduce memory footprint with quantization
 =========================================

-We also released ``int8``-quantized version of the ReazonSpeech v2.1 model.
+We also released a ``int8``-quantized version of the ReazonSpeech v2.1 model.
 The quantized model exhibits a significantly smaller footprint, as shown in the following table.